31st International Panel Data Conference

 Workshop

 There will be a post-conference workshop on Dynamic Panel Data Analysis in Stata on Wednesday, July 8, 2026.
-Details will be announced in due course.
+We reserve the right to cancel this workshop if there is insufficient interest.

 Part 1: Short-T Dynamic Panel Data Analysis